frqnck/apt.js/README.md

 ### Local automated test

-We use headless Chrome and PhantomJS to run our automated testing.
-Installation is straight forward just run
+We use headless Chrome and PhantomJS to run automated testing.
+Installation is straight forward just run:

 ~~~ sh
 $ yarn install